-Los Angeles World Airport's (LAWA) Residential Soundproofing Program (RSP) was established in 1997 to implement the LAX Aircraft Noise Mitigation Program by soundproofing dwelling units in noise-impacted areas in the City of Los Angeles.
-The program initially covered approximately 8,200 residential units in areas of the City of Los Angeles, around LAX, with a recorded Community Noise Equivalent Level (CNEL) of 65 decibels (dB) and higher, as shown on the map produced by LAWA for the fourth quarter of 1992.
-An additional 1,200 units became eligible by the Community Benefits Agreement (CBA) calling for the soundproofing of properties within the same block of a previously impacted parcel.
-These 9,400 homes are located in Playa del Rey, Westchester and areas of South Los Angeles.
-The RSP is strictly voluntary and will not incur any cost to the property owner.
+Los Angeles World Airport's (LAWA) Residential Soundproofing Program (RSP) was established in 1997 to implement the LAX Aircraft Noise Mitigation Program by sound insulating dwelling units in noise-impacted areas in the City of Los Angeles.
+The program initially included approximately 7,950 eligible residential units in two Council Districts (CD), CD8 and CD11 of the City of Los Angeles, near LAX that have a Community Noise Equivalent Level (CNEL) of 65 decibels (dB) or higher, as determined by the map produced by LAWA for the fourth quarter of 1992.
+An additional 760 units became eligible by including properties within the same block of a previously impacted parcel.
+In total, 8,710 homes were eligible to participate in the voluntary program in the communities of Playa del Rey, Westchester and areas of South Los Angeles.
+The RSP was paid by LAWA through Passenger Facility Charge funds (PFC's) and did not incur any cost to the property owner.

-Typical examples of soundproofing include replacing or modifying loose-fitting doors and windows with acoustically rated doors and windows, adding insulation to attics, upgrading the air ventilation system, and fitting chimneys and vents with dampers and/or acoustic louvers.
-Residences located east of the San Diego Freeway also receive a central air conditioning system in lieu of the ventilation system.
+Typical examples of sound insulation treatments include replacing or modifying doors and windows with acoustically-rated doors and windows, adding insulation to attics, upgrading the air ventilation system, and fitting chimneys and vents with dampers and/or acoustic louvers.
+Residences located east of the San Diego Freeway also receive a central air conditioning system in lieu of the ventilation system due to their climate zone.